iterator

 generate

-Provides an iterator that yields the result of repeatedly calling the provided function.
-Note that this version of generate won't terminate and will iterate endlessly.
+Creates an iterator that yields the result of repeatedly calling the generator function.

-Provides an iterator that yields the result of repeatedly calling the provided function n times.
+Creates an iterator that yields the result of calling the generator function n times.

 Example